Senators gave preliminary approval to the bill unanimously on Thursday in a voice vote. The Senate is on track to pass the bill Friday.

 The bill largely affects OneCare Vermont, which is owned by the University of Vermont Medical Center and Dartmouth-Hitchcock Medical Center.
 OneCare is in the process of merging with a similar, smaller accountable care organization.

-OneCare’s board of directors will be required to hold open meetings whenever they are making a binding decision.
+OneCare’s board of directors would be required to hold open meetings whenever they are making a binding decision.
 A quorum of the board will still be allowed to meet as long as they don’t take action.

 Senate President Pro Tempore Tim Ashe, D/P-Chittenden, said the bill is meant to “clearly communicate the situations when they could go behind closed doors” which was not clear in Act 113, the ACO law that passed in 2016.